Is a fixed rate mortgage right for me?

 How long can you fix for?

-Typically you can expect to see fixed interest rates with terms of between two and 10 years.
-While it may be tempting to lock in the rate for as long as possible and protect against future interest rises, you could end up paying more if interest rates fall.
+While it may be tempting to lock in the rate for as long as possible and protect against future interest rises, plus reduce the fees you pay, as mentioned above, you could end up paying more if interest rates fall.

-It’s a bit of a balancing act and you’ll need to weigh up if you value longer-term certainty of paying the same every month over short-term flexibility, in the hope rates will fall.
-I’d definitely recommend speaking to a mortgage broker about your options (more on this below).
+So, when deciding whether a fixed rate mortgage is right for you, you’ll need to weigh up if you value longer-term certainty of paying the same every month over short-term flexibility, in the hope rates will fall.

 How long should you fix for?